SichangHe/igem-2022-dku-backup/src/education.md

 ![photo](https://static.igem.wiki/teams/4161/wiki/education2.jpg)

-In China, people often use stomachache or feel uncomfortable at the stomach to summarize almost every disease of the digestive tract.
+In China, people often summarize almost every disease of the digestive tract with stomachache or discomfort in the stomach.
 This could lead to medical issues.
 For example, people may choose to take OTC stomach medicines instead of going to a doctor.
 Symptoms may get remission.
-However, this can lay an underlying problem in the future, such as changing the gut microbiota.\
+However, this can lay an underlying problem in the future, such as changing the gut microbiota.

 To help the public have a better understanding of digesting, we popularized GI Microbiome and GI tract.
 The functions of each human organ and different intestinal floras were explained in detail.